macegossa/cceteam/README.md

      ```

    Replace `<API_GATEWAY_ID>` with the actual API Gateway ID from the CloudFormation stack outputs or the API Gateway console, and `<ID>` with the ID of the item you want to update or delete.

+### Using Postman

+1. Open Postman on your local machine.
+2. Create a new request and set the HTTP method to the desired CRUD operation (POST, GET, PUT, or DELETE).
+3. Set the URL to the API Gateway endpoint URL, including the appropriate path (e.g., `/items` for creating an item, `/items/<ID>` for updating or deleting an item).
+4. In the request body, include the necessary data for the CRUD operation (e.g., `{"ID": "1234", "Cliente": "John Doe", "Produto": "Product A"}` for creating an item).
+5. Send the request and observe the response.

+Postman provides a user-friendly interface to interact with the CRUD API, and it can be a convenient alternative to using the AWS CLI.